nishikanth-lse/quotation-generator/README.md

 --------------------------------------------------
 PROJECT OVERVIEW
 --------------------------------------------------
-Project-M is a professional CLI-based quotation generator tailored for freelancers and tech consultants.
+This is a professional CLI-based quotation generator tailored for freelancers and tech consultants.
 It intelligently evaluates effort, complexity, client behavior, and technical requirements to auto-generate a detailed PDF quotation using customizable pricing coefficients.

 --------------------------------------------------
 FEATURE HIGHLIGHTS